learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/student-directory-project/README.md

     * Ever been frustrated that you didn't have an option to translate a page from another language into English?
 HTML tags control that

 ### Lesson Plan

+Today, we'll be building a student directory with all of your profile information on it.
+By the end of this project, you'll have deployed live, working code to the internet the same way professional web developers do.

-+ `cd` into this new directory we just clone and open up the entire thing in Sublime Text `subl .`
++ `cd` into this new directory we just clone and open up the entire thing in your text editor
-+ Open up index.html in Sublime Text - then right click on the page and click `open in browser`
++ Open up index.html in your text editor - then right click on the page and click `open in browser`
   * This is what the home page of our student directory looks like.
   * I’ll be adding your photos and names here.
   * Click on the sample student to see what your personal profile page will look like. - just a template.
 You'll be customizing your own